The Cloud Law Firm represents clients who have been injured in a Sebring motor vehicle accident.

 5. Do not talk to anyone other than the police officer, your physicians, and your attorneys about the accident or your injuries.

-6. Retain an attorney to help you through your car accident claim.
+6. Retain an experienced car wreck attorney near you to help you through your car accident claim.

 7. Before you sign anything, such as a statement or property damage release, consult your attorney.

 8. Report the car accident to your own auto insurance company.

 Should you hire a car accident lawyer?